 Section 55 of the Tax Code contains a 15% alternative minimum tax on the "adjusted financial statement income" of "applicable corporations" (as those terms are defined in Sections 56A and 59(k), respectively, of the Tax Code).
 "Applicable corporations" are generally corporations with average annual adjusted financial statement income over a three-year period of \$1 billion or more.
-"Adjusted financial statement income" generally means the net income or loss of a corporation (including interest on the Bonds) as set forth on the corporation's applicable financial statement, adjusted as provided in Section
+"Adjusted financial statement income" generally means the net income or loss of a corporation (including interest on the Bonds) as set forth on the corporation's applicable financial statement, adjusted as provided in Section 56A of the Tax Code.

-56A of the Tax Code.
-This 15% alternative minimum tax is applicable for tax years beginning after December 31, 2022.
 Corporations should consult their tax advisors about whether the corporation is an "applicable corporation" and if the corporation is such an applicable corporation, about the calculation of "adjusted financial statement income" and the alternative minimum tax for the corporation.

-The Tax Code contains numerous provisions which may affect an investor's decision to purchase the 2023 Series B Bonds.
-Owners of the 2023 Series B Bonds should be aware that the ownership of taxexempt obligations by particular persons and entities, including, without limitation, financial institutions, insurance companies, recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations, foreign corporations doing business in the United States and certain "subchapter S" corporations may result in adverse federal tax consequences.
-Under Section 3406 of the Tax Code, backup withholding may be imposed on payments on the 2023 Series B Bonds made to any Owner who fails to provide certain required information, including an accurate taxpayer identification number, to certain persons required to collect such information pursuant to the Tax Code.
+The Tax Code contains numerous provisions which may affect an investor's decision to purchase the 2024 Series B Bonds.
+Owners of the 2024 Series B Bonds should be aware that the ownership of taxexempt obligations by particular persons and entities, including, without limitation, financial institutions, insurance companies, recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations, foreign corporations doing business in the United States and certain "subchapter S" corporations may result in adverse federal tax consequences.
+Under Section 3406 of the Tax Code, backup withholding may be imposed on payments on the 2024 Series B Bonds made to any Owner who fails to provide certain required information, including an accurate taxpayer identification number, to certain persons required to collect such information pursuant to the Tax Code.
 Backup withholding may also be applied if the Owner underreports "reportable payments" (including interest and dividends) as defined in Section 3406, or fails to provide a certificate that the Owner is not subject to backup withholding in circumstances where such a certificate is required by the Tax Code.
-Certain of the 2023 Series B Bonds may be sold at a premium, representing a difference between the original offering price of those 2023 Series B Bonds and the principal amount thereof payable at maturity.
-Under certain circumstances, an initial owner of such bonds (if any) may realize a taxable gain upon their disposition, even though such bonds are sold or redeemed for an amount equal to the owner's acquisition cost.
-Bond Counsel's opinion relates only to the exclusion of interest on the 2023 Series B Bonds from gross income and alternative minimum taxable income, will state that no opinion is expressed regarding other federal tax consequences arising from the receipt or accrual of interest on or ownership of the 2023 Series B Bonds.
-Owners of the 2023 Series B Bonds should consult their own tax advisors as to the applicability of these consequences.
+Bond Counsel's opinion relates only to the exclusion of interest on the 2024 Series B Bonds from gross income and alternative minimum taxable income, will state that no opinion is expressed regarding other federal tax consequences arising from the receipt or accrual of interest on or ownership of the 2024 Series B Bonds.
+Owners of the 2024 Series B Bonds should consult their own tax advisors as to the applicability of these consequences.

 The Internal Revenue Service (the "Service") has an ongoing program of auditing tax-exempt obligations to determine whether, in the view of the Service, interest on such tax-exempt obligations is includable in the gross income of the owners thereof for federal income tax purposes.
-No assurances can be given as to whether or not the Service will commence an audit of the 2023 Series B Bonds.
-If an audit is commenced, the market value of the 2023 Series B Bonds may be adversely affected.
+No assurances can be given as to whether or not the Service will commence an audit of the 2024 Series B Bonds.
+If an audit is commenced, the market value of the 2024 Series B Bonds may be adversely affected.
 Under current audit procedures the Service will treat the Authority as the taxpayer and the Owners may have no right to participate in such procedure.
-The Authority has covenanted in the Indenture not to take any action that would cause the interest on the 2023 Series B Bonds to lose its exclusion from gross income for federal income tax purposes or lose its exclusion from alternative minimum taxable income for the Owners thereof for federal income tax purposes.
-None of the Authority, the Underwriters nor Bond Counsel is responsible for paying or reimbursing any Owner with respect to any audit or litigation costs relating to the 2023 Series B Bonds.
+The Authority has covenanted in the Indenture not to take any action that would cause the interest on the 2024 Series B Bonds to lose its exclusion from gross income for federal income tax purposes or lose its exclusion from alternative minimum taxable income for the Owners thereof for federal income tax purposes.
+None of the Authority, the Underwriters nor Bond Counsel is responsible for paying or reimbursing any Owner with respect to any audit or litigation costs relating to the 2024 Series B Bonds.